How Auto Insurance Works in Texas

 Know Your Borrower

 Before loaning your car to someone, it is wise to ask to see their Texas driver’s license.
 If they cannot produce one, do not entrust them with your car or coverage may be voided.
 It is also good to know whether they have insurance coverage on a vehicle themselves and what type.
-It would be wise to get a copy of their declarations policy for your records.
+It would be wise to get a copy of their declaration page for your records.

 Long Term Borrowers